lynnlangit/great-github-profiles/README.md

 Companion Repo to LinkedIn Learning course **'Great GitHub Profiles'**

-In this course, you'll learn how to customized your GitHub profile using 5 techniques.
+In this course, you'll learn how to customize your own GitHub profile using 5 techniques.
 An example of an excellent customized profile is shown below.
+Example from GitHub user [Abhishek Naidu](https://github.com/abhisheknaiidu)

 ![Example](https://github.com/lynnlangit/great-github-profiles/blob/main/example.png)